AdvancedMacro2Binghamton/problem-set-6-bayesian-ols-jianigao2/README.md

-# problem-set-6-bayesian-ols-jianigao2
+u# problem-set-6-bayesian-ols-jianigao2
-Please find the figures in pdf file "jiani_hw6.pdf" and the matlab code in "hw6.m".
+Please find the results and explains in the pdf file "jiani_hw6.pdf" and the matlab code in "hw6.m".

-Thanks a lot!
+Happy Thanksgiving!